dlannan/defold-ozz-animation/README.md

 This will be something I will tackle once I have the basics working.

-Additionally, the standalone Animation editor I want to build with Defold.
-The project will be a derivative of this extension project since it will use it :)
+The standalone Animation editor I want to build with Defold will be a derivative of this extension project.
+Thus it is expected to be one of the last task items I will tackle.

 ## Status